Nightre/sparkle.js/tutorial.md

 Through the scene tree, game developers can easily manage the elements in the scene, and their relative positions, rotations, scales and other properties are relative to the parent node.

-Use `engine.changeToSence` to switch scenes, if you want to switch directly to a node then you can use `engine.changeSenceToContainer`
+Use `engine.changeToScene` to switch scenes, if you want to switch directly to a node then you can use `engine.changeSceneToContainer`

 # Node